Unknown SoldierPrint Page

-Plans to honour an unknown Australian soldier were first put forward in the 1920s but it was not until 1993 that one was at last brought home.
-To mark the 75th anniversary of the end of the First World War, the body of an unknown Australian soldier was recovered from Adelaide Cemetery near Villers-Bretonneux in France and transported to Australia.
+Plans to honour an unknown Australian soldier were first put forward in the 1920`s but it was not until 1993 that one was at last brought home.
+To mark the 75th anniversary of the end of World War One, the body of an unknown Australian soldier was recovered from Adelaide Cemetery near Villers-Bretonneux in France and transported to Australia.

 |Address:||Memorial Avenue, Emerald, 3782|

 |GPS Coordinates:||Lat: -37.933441|